writethedocs/www/docs/conf/na/2017/unconference.rst

 the end of the day.
 We will start the unconference sessions off each day with some time for focus on one of several topics:

-Check out the `schedule <https://docs.google.com/spreadsheets/d/1LZ2MrNrQ4AWX6pwtrj08qr6dmNl9O0-kkuHxDNN3zzU/edit?usp=sharing>`__ or come down to Lola's room to propose a topic.
+Check out last years `schedule <https://docs.google.com/spreadsheets/d/1LZ2MrNrQ4AWX6pwtrj08qr6dmNl9O0-kkuHxDNN3zzU/edit?usp=sharing>`__.